Trinity Church (Manhattan)

 Trinity Church is a historic parish in the Episcopal Diocese of New York.
 The church is located at 89 Broadway opposite Wall Street, in the Financial District of Lower Manhattan in New York City.
 Known for its centuries of history, prominent location, distinguished architecture and bountiful endowment, Trinity's congregation is said to be "high church", its activities based on the traditions of the Episcopal Church and the worldwide Anglican Communion in missionary outreach, and fellowship.
 In addition to its main church, Trinity parish maintains two chapels: St. Paul's Chapel, also in Lower Manhattan, and the Chapel of St. Cornelius the Centurion on Governors Island.
 The Church of the Intercession, the Trinity Chapel Complex and many other of Manhattan's Episcopal congregations were once part of Trinity parish.
 Columbia University was founded on the church's grounds as King's College in 1754.

-The current church building is the third to be constructed for the parish, and was designed by Richard Upjohn in the Gothic Revival style.
-Trinity's first church was a single-story rectangular structure with tall steeple facing the Hudson River, which was constructed in 1698 and destroyed in the Great New York City Fire of 1776.
-After using St. Paul's Chapel, the parish's second church was built in the present location facing Wall Street and was consecrated in 1790.
-The third and current church was erected from 1839 to 1846 and was the tallest building in the United States until 1869, as well as the tallest in New York City until 1890.
+The building Trinity Church has occupied since 1846, designed by Richard Upjohn in the Gothic Revival style, is the third church constructed for the parish.
+Trinity's first church building was a single-story rectangular structure with tall steeple facing the Hudson River, which was constructed in 1698 and destroyed in the Great New York City Fire of 1776.
+After using St. Paul's Chapel, the parish's second building was built on Broadway at Wall Street and was consecrated in 1790.
+The third church was erected on the second building's site from 1839 to 1846 and was the tallest building in the United States until 1869, as well as the tallest in New York City until 1890.
 In 1876–1877 a reredos and altar were erected in memory of William Backhouse Astor Sr., to the designs of architect Frederick Clarke Withers, who extended the rear.

-The church is adjacent to the Trinity Churchyard, a burial ground, one of three used by the parish.
-Besides its church and two chapels, Trinity manages real estate properties with a combined worth of over $6 billion as of 2019.
+The church is adjacent to the Trinity Churchyard, one of three burial grounds used by the parish; Alexander Hamilton is buried there.
+In addition to its church and two chapels, Trinity manages real estate properties with a combined worth of over $6 billion as of 2019.
 Trinity's main church building is a National Historic Landmark as well as a New York City designated landmark.
 It is also a contributing property to the Wall Street Historic District, a NRHP district created in 2007.